Courses FAQ

 Each course is numbered by levels (e.g., 100, 200, 300).
 Generally speaking, the 100 level classes tend to contain more foundational information, great for newcomers or for a kick start for experienced writers.
 We recommend beginning with 100-levels.
 The higher numbers tend to have more specified the subject matter and material.

-No, this is a full audio/video recording of the course just as it happened, available to play back at your convenience for 14 days.
+This is a full audio/video recording of the course just as it happened, available to play back at your convenience for 7 days.

 You can refer to the DIY course, GEN 110 Preparing Your Audio for Uploading, in your Active Courses area.
 This course will walk you through how to make sure your MP3 can be uploaded easily to SongU.com.
 One of the most common reasons is if the MP3 filename has a strange character in it.